mim1q/MineCells/README.md

 ### Q: Can I present this mod in my showcase video?
 **A**: Yes!
 But you should ask me about it before creating the video, as there may be some interesting updates right around the corner.

+### Q: Will you add X feature?
+**A**: If it's in the original Dead Cells game, it will probably get added at some point, in one way or another.
+Feel free to [join my Discord](https://discord.gg/6TjQbSjbuB) and tell me which features you'd like to see the most!

+### Q: Is this mod compatible with X mod?
+**A**: If you want me to test whether a mod is compatible with Mine Cells, let me know on [Discord](https://discord.gg/6TjQbSjbuB).
+I'll check it out and update this page with the results.
+I have plans to implement compatibility with Better Combat in the future.

 ### Q: Forge / backport?
 **A**: A Forge version of this mod is not planned.
 Backporting to older versions of Minecraft is also not planned, for now.

 ![Chain separator](https://raw.githubusercontent.com/mim1q/ModPageAssets/main/separators/chain.png)

 ![Disclaimer](https://raw.githubusercontent.com/mim1q/ModPageAssets/main/sections/disclaimer.png)

+### Mine Cells is in not yet in a finished state.
+It is playable in survival mode - and I hope it's fun to play!
+But do expect many features to be unbalanced, missing or outright broken.

 ### Dead Cells content and materials are the intellectual property of their respective owners.
 I am not in affiliated with the developers in any way.
 This is just a passion project I made to connect two of my favorite games.